ngx-lottie/ngx-lottie/README.md

 ## Caching

 The `lottie-web` will load your JSON file whenever animation is created.
-When importing the `LottieModule` into the root module, you can also import the `LottieCacheModule`:
+When providing options in the root config, you can also add the `provideCacheableAnimationLoader`:

 ```ts
 // src/app/app.config.ts